alblue/scripts/README.md

 by providing utilities that are not otherwise available on an out-of-the-box install.
 They either use Bash, Sh or Docker to achieve their goals.

-These scripts are provided with no warantee, express or implied, and are released under the MIT license.
+These scripts are provided with no warranty, express or implied, and are released under the MIT license.

 If you clone this repository and add the scripts to your PATH, please be aware